dikshamore702042/ExpenseTracker/README.md

 <h1>Expense Tracker System Project</h1>

-      <pre>This is a simple Java Swing application to track daily expenses.
+      This is a simple Java Swing application to track daily expenses.
-       Users can add, update, and delete expenses, generate reports, and visualize income vs expenses.</pre>
+      Users can add, update, and delete expenses, generate reports, and visualize income vs expenses.
 <pre>
 <h3> Features</h3>
 - Add, update, and delete expenses